rosethew/dojo/README.md

 # dojo
 CoderDojo Repository

-Welcome to the Digicel Samoa CoderDojo
+Welcome to the Digicel Samoa CoderDojo!

+Where kids come to learn the basics of coding.